noheton/shepard/CONTRIBUTING.md

 #### First run

-> If you don't have a local frontend and identity provider, you can easily generate an api key by running the integration tests

-1. start the project:
+- start the project:
   - IntelliJ: use the existing run configuration on the top right to run quarkus.
   - VSCode: The "Debug Quarkus" configuration under "Run and Debug" in the left-side bar should start a working Quarkus instance

-2. run the integration tests: `./mvnw verify -DskipUTs`
-3. go to <http://localhost:7474/> and log in to your local neo4j database
-4. obtain your api key with the following query: `MATCH (a:ApiKey)-[:belongs_to]->(u:User {username: "test_it"}) RETURN a`
-5. switch to the table view and copy the attribute `jws`, this is your api key

     > **Warning:** Using the VSCode run configuration "Debug Quarkus" above an opened file can edit the run configuration and cause issues.
     > Stick to the "Run and Debug" tab on the left side to avoid this.
+- visit your local frontend and generate an api key

-The Swagger UI can then be found at http://localhost:8080/shepard/doc/swagger-ui
+- the Swagger UI for development and testing can then be found at <http://localhost:8080/shepard/doc/swagger-ui>

+> **Hint:** If you don't have a local frontend and identity provider, you can easily generate an api key by running the integration tests
+>
+> 1. run the integration tests: `./mvnw verify -DskipUTs`
+> 2. go to <http://localhost:7474/> and log in to your local neo4j database
+> 3. obtain your api key with the following query:
+>    `MATCH (a:ApiKey)-[:belongs_to]->(u:User {username: "test_it"}) RETURN a`
+> 4. switch to the table view and copy the attribute `jws`, this is your api key

 #### Running Tests